 Cayman Islands Attractions

 Colourful and rare wildlife is found in abundance in the Cayman Islands, both in the water and on land.
 Little Cayman, the least visited of the islands by tourists, thrives with visiting red-footed boobies.
-Dive sites like the aptly names Stingray City are home to surprisingly friendly stingrays that are a delight to snorkel with.
-Boatswain's Beach, on Grand Cayman, is home to the famous Cayman Turtle Farm.
+Dive sites such as the aptly names Stingray City are home to surprisingly friendly stingrays that are a delight to snorkel with, while Boatswain's Beach on Grand Cayman is home to the famous Cayman Turtle Farm.

 Become our Cayman Islands Travel Expert

 We are looking for contributors for our Cayman Islands travel guide.
 If you are a local, a regular traveller to Cayman Islands or a travel professional with time to contribute and answer occasional forum questions, please contact us.